 The re-brand was indeed key to reestablishing Chinatown as a tourist destination and construction was more or less completed by 1908, a year ahead of an already tight schedule.
 Another positive aspect of the Great Fire, and subsequent rebuild, was that it dislodged the Tongs and their activities began to dissipate, more or less being eradicated by the 1920’s.

 In fact the rebuild was so successful that it even had a further unintended effect, as other Chinatowns around the world began to be redesigned to incorporate the new “Oriental” features of San Francisco’s.
 One of the first to feel the influence was Los Angeles, where a new Chinatown – complete with pagoda roofs and a large dragon arch – was constructed in the 1930’s (Hollywood’s famous 1927 Chinese Theater, also heavily influenced by this new style, having already proved a huge hit), after the demolition of the nearby “old” one.
 Other Chinatown’s followed suit and now, no matter where you go in the world, a Chinatown will always have the same look and feel as our one, here in San Francisco.
 It’s a testament to the hard work and resilience of this hugely important community.

 Our SF in a Day tour finishes with a walk through the streets and alleys of Chinatown.

-If you have any feedback on the Original Chinatown: San Francisco please email us or reach out on social media, we’d love to hear from you.
+If you have any feedback on The Original Chinatown: San Francisco please email us or reach out on social media, we’d love to hear from you.

 – By Damien Blackshaw (Twitter)